alexandrsashin/useful-frontend/README.md

 ## Tools
 GitHub is a web-based Git or version control repository and Internet hosting service: https://github.com
 GitBook is where you create, write and organize documentation and books with your team: https://www.gitbook.com
+jsPerf - a performance playground for JavaScript developers: https://jsperf.com

 ## Meetups and conferences
 RuFrontendEvents information about Russian conferences and meetups: https://www.facebook.com/rufrontendevents